 What happens after the app launches?

-Post-launch involves monitoring, bug fixes, updates, and continuous improvement.
-Plan for ongoing maintenance (typically 15-20% of initial cost annually).
+Monitoring, bug fixes, updates, and steady improvement.
+Plan for ongoing maintenance, usually 15 to 20% of the initial cost per year.